The Best Dog Carrier Backpack Australia - An Overview

 For your comfort, the shoulder straps are padded, and the back is spongey.
 There are also adjustable straps that clip around your chest and waist for extra security.
-That backpack is going nowhere.
+Immediately after donning this pack, I realised it's going nowhere.

 As for sizing, the dimensions are 45cm x 34cm x 8cm.
 This will suit very small dogs and puppies.
-It’s a shame there are no larger sizes.
+Like many of the other choices on this list, we think it's a shame there are no larger sizes.

 Finally, one special feature this backpack has is collapsibility.
 Yep, you can completely fold this down into a handy flatpack making it super portable and easy to store.

 The Apollo Walker backpack is the perfect option for taking your young furbaby on your travels and hikes.
 Remember if you intend to fly with this, it should be up to scratch but do check the airline’s requirements.

 Finally, for extra-small dogs who want to see the world, we have this adorable little capsule from Petseek to recommend to you.
 This backpack is like a little space bubble.
 We love the design.
 So, space-age-y and different!

 This is a box-style backpack that is too bulky to carry on your chest but is perfectly lightweight for your back.
 The clear plastic windows give your dog a clear view of the outside world as you go about your travels together.